The World Cup, patriotism and a history of sport

 - What do we know?

 - The 32 countries represented at the World Cup will be cheered on by hundreds of millions of fans back home in unashamed displays of patriotism.
-Sport struggles to find a balance between the good and bad sides of patriotism.
+We know that, throughout history, sport has often trodden a fine line between being a good way to express pride in your town or country and being a vehicle for inflaming tensions between two groups of people.

 - What do we not know?

-- A crucial loss to Trinidad and Tobago meant that, for the first time since 1986, there will be no American representation at the World Cup.
+- The US’s failure to qualify is perhaps even more surprising, given that it has to play teams from North and Central America, who tend to be worse than European teams.
+A loss to Trinidad and Tobago meant that, for the first time since 1986, there will be no American representation at the World Cup.

 - Argentina’s military dictatorship